Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

 What Sushi Can I Eat On Keto?

-Now that you have an understanding of the different “types” of sushi, which sushi can you eat on a ketogenic diet?
+Now that you have an understanding of the different “types” of sushi, which sushi can you eat on a ketogenic diet at a sushi restaurant?

 Your best bet will always be sticking to sashimi if you're a fan of raw fish.
 Unfortunately, nigiri and 99% of sushi rolls have too many carbohydrates if staying in a metabolic state of ketosis is essential to you.

-Sashimi + wasabi + a little bit of soy sauce = keto heaven
+Sashimi + wasabi + a little bit of soy sauce = keto diet heaven

 While the menu at your sushi or Japanese restaurant will vary, here are some popular appetizers that may be keto-friendly.